 Sometimes, this section also contains a short paragraph that shows how you understand or can identify with the problems you solve.
 It may include rhetorical questions to grab the reader’s attention.

 It’s very helpful to include some testimonials, case studies, or a list of people you work with.
+If you can, include reviews or testimonials from public places, like Google of Facebook.
+People tend to believe those more than hand-picked testimonials.

-Bloggers may share recent blog posts, creatives may share portfolio links, or there may be another part of your website you want to showcase on your home page.
+Because you want visitors to stay on your website and learn more, bloggers often share recent blog posts, creatives may share portfolio links, or there may be another part of your website you want to showcase on your home page.

 Call to Action